passy/OfflineArticles/README.markdown

 Parse-backed for reading articles on the Tube. **Doesn't work yet.**

-Right now, this is just to validate an idea.
+Right now, this is just a proof of concept.
 I'm trying really hard to avoid getting hung up on any code quality issues until I know that this actually works.